tudelft3d/geogeeks/docs/misc/ssh.md

 ### 1. ssh to the TUDelft server

-  - for MSc students whose netid have been added (ask your supervisor!): student-linux.tudelft.nl
+  - for MSc students: student-linux.tudelft.nl
   - for TUDelft staff: linux-bastion-ex.tudelft.nl

 `ssh mynetid@student-linux.tudelft.nl` and password is netid password